Frequently Asked Questions

 + What do I need to bring with me?

-Before your intended excursion, please bring a credit/debit card and a valid drivers license/photo ID.
-This is required by all of our customers and helps to ensure the safety and security of our guests.
+Before your intended excursion, please bring a valid drivers license/photo ID as this is required by all of our customers and helps to ensure the safety and security of our guests.
+You should also bring a spirit of adventure and clothes that you are okay getting wet in!

 + Do I need to sign a waiver?